Hikmah04525/blog-project/README.md

 This project focuses on creating, displaying, and managing blog posts with a clean and responsive user interface.

 ## Features
 - Create and display blog posts
+- category posts
 - Category-based blog listing
 - Responsive design for different screen sizes
 - Clean and simple UI